Edwin Samuel Crump: Honors and recognition

 Crump was made Companion of the Indian Empire (CIE) at the King's Birthday Honours of 1936 for his work with the Indian Service of Engineers as Superintending Engineer, Public Works Department (Irrigation Branch), Punjab Province.

 Edwin Samuel Crump was the inventor of the Crump weir that is named for him.
 The Crump weir is a two dimensional triangular weir with a horizontal crest in the transverse direction and a triangular crest shape in the stream-wise direction.
 Crump weirs are used as measuring structures in open channels.

 Publications

 Crump published a number of seminal papers in the field of hydraulics, including methods to accurately measure stream flow by means of the Crump weir, design of steeply graded pipelines, and vortex-siphon spillways.

+Death

+Edwin Samuel Crump died at his home Blenheim House, Benson, Oxfordshire, on 5 March 1961.